 IRS will take reasonable steps to ensure your personal information is protected from misuse, interference, loss, unauthorised access, modification or disclosure.

-All client details and records are confidential.
 We may hold your information in either electronic or hard copy form (or both).
-Hard copies of any patient specific documentation is scanned onto patient management system and then shredded.
+Hard copies of any patient specific documentation are scanned and then shredded.

-Electronic health records are password protected on our patient management system.
-When a staff member leaves IRS, their password access is ceased immediately.
+Electronic health records are password protected and when a staff member leaves IRS, their password access is ceased immediately.

-Faxes containing any patient related information are scanned onto our patient management system by administrative staff and then shredded to ensure confidentiality.
+Faxes containing any patient related information are scanned onto EOX by administrative staff and then shredded to ensure confidentiality.

 IRS will destroy or permanently de-identify any information which is in its possession or control and which is no longer needed for the purpose for which it was collected provided IRS is not required under an Australian law or court/tribunal or otherwise to retain the information